VoidOne-App/VoidOne/README.md

 - Git
 - Required system development libraries

+Linux support should be considered an evolving part of the project rather than equivalent to the current Windows release pipeline.

 ## macOS

-macOS is not currently part of the primary build/test configuration.
+macOS is not currently part of the primary build and packaging pipeline.

-Future platform support may be considered as the project matures.

 ---